DevendraVasantKatuke/interview/3 React/higher-order-components.md

----
-id: higher-order-components
-title: Higher-Order Components
+# Higher-Order Components
-permalink: docs/higher-order-components.html
----

-A higher-order component (HOC) is an advanced technique in React for reusing component logic.
-HOCs are not part of the React API, per se.
-They are a pattern that emerges from React's compositional nature.

-Concretely, **a higher-order component is a function that takes a component and returns a new component.**
+**a higher-order component is a function that takes a component and returns a new component.**

 ```js
 const EnhancedComponent = higherOrderComponent(WrappedComponent);
 ```

-Whereas a component transforms props into UI, a higher-order component transforms a component into another component.

-HOCs are common in third-party React libraries, such as Redux's [`connect`](https://github.com/reduxjs/react-redux/blob/master/docs/api/connect.md#connect) and Relay's [`createFragmentContainer`](https://relay.dev/docs/v10.1.3/fragment-container/#createfragmentcontainer).

-In this document, we'll discuss why higher-order components are useful, and how to write your own.

 ## Use HOCs For Cross-Cutting Concerns {#use-hocs-for-cross-cutting-concerns}

-> **Note**
->
-> We previously recommended mixins as a way to handle cross-cutting concerns.
-We've since realized that mixins create more trouble than they are worth.
-[Read more](/blog/2016/07/13/mixins-considered-harmful.html) about why we've moved away from mixins and how you can transition your existing components.

-Components are the primary unit of code reuse in React.
-However, you'll find that some patterns aren't a straightforward fit for traditional components.

 For example, say you have a `CommentList` component that subscribes to an external data source to render a list of comments: